 The Influence of Color: A Spectrum of Emotions

-* Neutral colors, such as white, gray, and beige, are versatile and timeless.
+- These include white, gray, and beige, versatile and timeless.
 They can create a sense of calm and sophistication, and can provide a neutral backdrop for furniture, artwork, and accessories.

 Biophilic Design: The Healing Power of Nature